Domesticated plants and animals of Austronesia: Pandanus (pandan)

 Other important species of pandanus utilized by Austronesians include Pandanus amaryllifolius, Pandanus odorifer, Pandanus furcatus, Pandanus julianettii, Pandanus simplex, Pandanus utilis, Pandanus dubius, and Pandanus whitmeeanus, among many others.
-Pandanus odorifer is widespread in the region from western Micronesia, to Island Southeast Asia and South Asia.
+Pandanus odorifer is widespread in the region from western Micronesia, to Maritime Southeast Asia and South Asia.
 It is possibly a subspecies of Pandanus tectorius and they hybridize readily.
 Pandanus amaryllifolius, the pandan, is another important species widely used as a spice in the cuisines of Southeast Asia for their vanilla-like fragrant leaves.

 Piper (peppers)

 Peppers (Piper) ancestrally cultivated by Austronesians include the betel (Piper betle), cubeb pepper (Piper cubeba), kava (Piper methysticum), and the Javanese long pepper (Piper retrofractum).
 Many others were also harvested from the wild for medicinal or religious purposes, including Piper caducibracteum, Piper excelsum, Piper ornatum, and Piper sarmentosum.
-Black pepper (Piper nigrum) and long pepper (Piper longum) were also extensively cultivated in Island Southeast Asia after early contact by Austronesian traders with South India and Sri Lanka.
+Black pepper (Piper nigrum) and long pepper (Piper longum) were also extensively cultivated in Maritime Southeast Asia after early contact by Austronesian traders with South India and Sri Lanka.